• Recipe Index

 I appreciate this might seem like a lot of steps, and you do obviously need to plan ahead since there is marinading time, but believe me, it's still not difficult to make and is worth the effort!

-While I’ve had this a few times when I lived in Germany, I didn’t have a hand-me-down recipe so instead I’ve dug around to get more or less what feels best.
-What I came up with here is largely drawn on this Saveur recipe and this The Spice House recipe.
-You can use pickling spices instead of making a bouquet garni, as I did.
-This is pretty common, but both I for one don’t tend to have that mix hanging around, plus the contents can vary.
+While I've had this a few times when I lived in Germany, I didn't inherit a hand-me-down recipe, unfortunately.
+So, instead I've dug around to get more or less what feels authentic to what I've had and know.
+What I came up with here draws on this Saveur recipe and this The Spice House recipe.

 sauerbraten German pot roast on serving plate